iRusev90/on-change-process-refresher-sh/README.md

+## Process refresher
+Receives a process and starts it.
+Once a change in the directory is detected the process is restarted.

-# on-change-process-refresher-sh
+# Dependencies
-Reloads processes on change in the workdir.
+	inotify-tools